 This was one of my least profitable quarters on record, and there are definitely reasons for that.
 I was so distracted with life in general, with tax season, and with a few bad clients/partners.
 At times I was exhausted.
-I worked very long hours in June to meet some important deadlines, and by the time July came around I was burnt out.
+I worked long hours in June to meet an important deadline, and by the time July came around I was burnt out.

-At the moment, I’m particularly focused on improving the profitability of my HTML5 games which generate the vast majority of my income.
+At the moment, I’m focused on improving the profitability of my HTML5 games which generate the vast majority of my income.
 It’s easy enough to earn $1000/month from HTML5 games, but I have higher requirements than your average developer.
-I’m based in Australia, which is an expensive country to live in, and I have significant business expenses to cover.
+I’m based in Australia, which is an expensive country to live in, and I have significant business expenses to cover each month.

 Sales of my books Making Money With HTML5 and Learn To Make Games were solid this quarter, much to my relief.
 It’s always nice to earn passive income during these types of months.
 I’m starting to think about what my next book could be about, but perhaps I have reached my quota of topics that I’m fully qualified to write about.
 Quality over quantity.

-Finally, I want to wish everyone happy holidays in advance!
-Have a wonderful festive season, and enjoy your time off.
+Finally, I want to wish everyone Merry Christmas & Happy New Year in advance!
+Have a wonderful festive season.

 Thanks for reading!